James Outman Player Props: Dodgers vs. Astros

 James Outman At The Plate

-- Outman has nine doubles, three triples, nine home runs and 23 walks while batting .240.
+- Outman is batting .240 with 10 doubles, three triples, nine home runs and 23 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.